adeetya-u/ReverseDCF/README.md

 ## License

-Specify your license here or indicate if the project is open-source.
+Open-Source under MIT license

 ---

-For more information on how to use the application or contribute, please refer to the project documentation or contact the project maintainers.
+For more information on how to use the application or contribute, please contact adeetya@purdue.edu